bobo-bc/k3s/README.md

-**k3s Homelab**
+# k3s Homelab

-This repo documents my self-hosted homelab running a lightweight Kubernetes cluster using K3s across 3 Ubuntu Server nodes.
+This repo documents my self-hosted homelab running a lightweight Kubernetes cluster using **K3s** across 3 Ubuntu Server nodes.

+---

-Key Components
+## Key Components

+- **MetalLB**
-	•	MetalLB is used to assign static IPs from a predefined pool to each deployed app.
+  Assigns static IPs from a predefined pool to each deployed app.

+- **Longhorn**
-	•	Longhorn handles persistent storage for application config files (stored locally on each node).
+  Handles persistent storage for application config files, stored locally on each node.

+- **NFS**
-	•	NFS is used for shared media storage (e.g., for apps like Sonarr, Radarr, Jellyfin).
+  Used for shared media storage — for example, Sonarr, Radarr, and Jellyfin.

+- **YAML-First Approach**
-	•	YAML-first approach: I manage apps using raw YAML manifests instead of Helm for better control, transparency, and easier troubleshooting.
+  I manage apps using raw YAML manifests (instead of Helm) for better control, transparency, and easier troubleshooting.

+- **ChatGPT**
-	•	ChatGPT has been a major help in generating and refining these YAML manifests and resolving Kubernetes issues quickly.
+  A major help in generating and refining these YAML manifests and resolving Kubernetes issues quickly.

+- **Jumpbox**
-	•	I use a Linux VM (jumpbox) as my main point of interaction with the cluster, managing everything via kubectl.
+  I use a Linux VM as a jumpbox to interact with the cluster using `kubectl`.

+---

-Structure
+## Structure

-Each app is generally deployed using two main YAML files:
+Each app is typically deployed with two main YAML files:

+1. **PersistentVolumeClaim (PVC)**
-	1. PersistentVolumeClaim (PVC): Defines storage for config or data.
+   Defines storage for config or application data.

-	2. App Deployment: Contains:
+2. **App Deployment YAML**
+   Includes:
-	•	The container spec and environment variables
+   - The container image and environment variables
-	•	Volume mounts (including NFS if needed)
+   - Volume mounts (including NFS if applicable)
-	•	Service definition (LoadBalancer with a MetalLB IP)
+   - A Kubernetes `Service` (usually `LoadBalancer` with a static MetalLB IP)
-	•	Security context or init containers if required
+   - Security context or `initContainers` if needed (e.g., to fix permissions)

-⸻
+---

-Let me know if you want help organizing the repo into folders or adding examples with links.
+Let me know if you want help breaking this into folders (`/apps/sonarr/`, `/storage/`, etc.), adding example manifests, or linking to deployed services.